They always say time changes things, but oftentimes you actually have to choose to change them yourself.

-In other words, choose your battles wisely, and don’t let “perfect” become the enemy of “great.”
+In other words, choose your battles wisely, and don’t let “perfect” become the enemy of a good life.
 Remind yourself that what you pay attention to grows.
 So focus on what really matters and let go of what does not.

-Don’t give up 50% of your life working 50-hour weeks at a day job that makes you absolutely miserable.
+Don’t give up 60% of your life working 60-hour weeks at a day job that makes you absolutely miserable.
 Don’t abandon your sanity for the wrong reasons.
-Don’t neglect lifelong goals and dreams that have withstood the tests of time, and still bring incredible meaning into your life.
+Don’t neglect lifelong goals and dreams that have withstood the tests of time and still bring incredible meaning into your life.

 If you really need something, fight hard for it!

 But for everything else, let go a little.
-Loosen your grip, compromise… settle.
+Loosen your grip, compromise… and settle.

-Settle on less of the unessential, to get more of what you really need and want in life.
+Settle on less of the unessential, to get more of what you really need in life.

-5. Accept and embrace daily discomfort, for the right reasons.
+5. Choose to embrace daily discomfort, for the right reasons.

-Discomfort is a form of pain, but it isn’t a deep pain – it’s a shallow one.
-It’s the feeling you get when you’ve stepped outside your comfort zone.
-The idea of exercising in many people’s minds, for example, brings discomfort – so they don’t do it.
+Discomfort can be a form of pain, but it isn’t a deep pain—it’s a shallow one.
+It’s the feeling you get when you’ve stepped outside of your comfort zone.
+The idea of exercising in many people’s minds, for example, brings discomfort, so they don’t do it.
 Eating a spinach and kale salad brings discomfort too.
-So does meditating, or focusing on a difficult task, or saying “no” to others.
-Of course, these are just examples, because different people find discomfort in different things, but you get the general idea.
+So does meditating, or writing in a journal, or focusing on a difficult task, or saying “no” to others.
+Of course these are just examples, because different people find discomfort in different things, but you get the gist.